 I’m feeling great!
 Thanks for putting this together.
-I’m not so surprised that you asked me to kick off this interview series.
+I’m excited that you asked me to kick off this interview series.
 Whenever someone new joins the team, particularly if they are not on the engineering team, I’m always very conscious of how they are welcomed.
 The gap between engineering and non-engineering teams can feel enormous if you don’t know how to approach each other.
 For example, the biz devs are always at the front line, so you are our best resource for understanding what the users need.
 If you see pain points, bugs, or places to improve, it only benefits the company if you feel comfortable approaching the engineering team.

 Well, entrepreneurship has always been a part of my life.
 My parents owned a small winery and honey company, and I have founded two companies.
 I see working at Ledgy as a great way to support the entrepreneurial community.

 As for neuroscience, my brother had a pretty terrible skiing accident when he was 12.
 He was in a coma for 11 days with a traumatic brain injury.
 During his recovery, I was fascinated by his displays of neuroplasticity, which is the ability of the brain to change in order to adapt.
 The accident affected his speech, motor skills, memory.
 However, since he was young, his brain had higher plasticity and was able to almost completely rewire the damaged parts of his brain.
 The whole experience led me to cognitive neuroscience.
 Then, because my degree was highly interdisciplinary, I was exposed to computer science in my studies, and it eventually led me along a path that went went more and more into tech.